Music (MUSI)

 MW 11:35am-12:50pm

-An advanced course in musical theater/opera/film adaptation from multiple genres.
-Exploration of source material and collaboration in scores by Jeanine Tesori and others, mining each for inherent structure, nuance, utility, and applicability for emerging writers.
+An advanced course in adaptation from multiple genres.
+Exploration of source material and collaborative strategies.
+When relevant, scores by Jeanine Tesori and others will be mined for inherent structure, nuance, utility, and applicability for emerging writers.
+Non-musical adaptation will also be explored (dependent on enrolled student expertise) involving film, dance, painting, and cross-practice work.
 Importance of honoring the original source even when the adaptation goes far afield.
-Study examples will be chosen from adaptations of short stories, plays, musicals, film, Shakespeare, and art.
-What is salient in process and execution.
+Study examples will be chosen from adaptations of short stories, plays, musicals, films, Shakespeare, dance, and art.
+What is salient in process and execution?
 Possible guest artists include all Tesori collaborators.
-Final project will be presentation of a work in progress, pitched at midterm.
-Assumption of advanced writing practice, with at least one completed show -- score, lyrics, or libretto.
-Applicants will submit a one-page statement outlining readiness for the course, experience, and goals for enrollment.
+Final project will be a presentation of a work in progress, pitched at midterm.
+Some prior experience with creating in response to a primary source will be beneficial, but is not absolutely necessary for enrollment.
+Goal is to examine adaptation as specifically applied to students' practice.
+Applicants should submit a one-page statement outlining readiness for the course, experience, and goals for enrollment.
 HU

 Individual instruction for advanced performers in the study and interpretation of musical literature.
 No more than four credits of lessons can be applied towards the 36-credit degree requirement.
 Auditions for assignment to instructors (for both credit and noncredit lessons) are required for first year and some returning students, and are held only at the beginning of the fall term.
 For details, see the Music department's program description in the YCPS.